superfly/rant2outline/README.md

 Fly CLI installed and be logged in.
 This will create the following
 resources:

-- A Fly.io with a GPU to run Mistral (defaults to a L40s in SEA unless you say otherwise in the prompts), it will automatically stop when not in use.
+- A Fly.io with a GPU to run Mistral (defaults to a A100 in ORD unless you say otherwise in the prompts), it will automatically stop when not in use.
 - A 16 GB volume to store the Mistral model in (this is overkill given